Paxmortis/yfmcp/README.md

    ngrok http 8090
    ```

-3. Use the generated HTTPS URL to connect to the MCP SSE endpoint from your client/tooling.
+3. Use the generated HTTPS URL **with the `/mcp` path appended** (for example, `https://<your-ngrok-id>.ngrok-free.app/mcp`) when configuring your MCP client.

+> [!TIP]
+> If you need the legacy SSE transport for an older client, set the environment variable `YFINANCE_MCP_TRANSPORT=sse` before starting the server.
+Otherwise, the Streamable HTTP transport is recommended and required for ChatGPT Team/Enterprise connectors.

 ### Integration with Claude for Desktop